 The bill provides that, not later than 10 days after the termination of an employment relationship, the employer must notify the employee in writing of the employer's intent to enforce the agreement.
 If the employer fails to provide notice, the agreement is void.
-This requirement does not apply if the employee has been terminated for good cause.
+This requirement does not apply if the employee has been terminated for misconduct.

-During any period after the employment relationship has ended and a covenant is effective, the employer must pay the employee an amount equal to 100 percent of the pay which the employee would have been entitled for work that would have been performed during the period, and continue to make whatever benefit contributions would be required in order to maintain the fringe benefits to which the employee would have been entitled for work that would have been performed.
-A covenant does not permit an employer to unilaterally discontinue or otherwise fail or refuse to make the payments except in the event of a breach by the employee.
-These requirements do not apply if the employee has been terminated for good cause.
+During any period after the employment relationship has ended and a covenant is effective, the employer must pay the employee an amount equal to 100 percent of the pay which the employee would have been entitled for work that would have been performed during

-An employee subject to a restrictive covenant may bring a civil action in a court of competent jurisdiction against any employer or person alleged to have violated the bill.
-An employee must bring the action within two years of the later of:
+- 1 the period, and continue to make whatever benefit contributions - 2 would be required in order to maintain the fringe benefits to which - 3 the employee would have been entitled for work that would have - 4 been performed.
+A covenant does not permit an employer to - 5 unilaterally discontinue or otherwise fail or refuse to make the - 6 payments except in the event of a breach by the employee.
+These - 7 requirements do not apply if the employee has been terminated for - 8 misconduct.

-- (1) when a prohibited agreement was signed; - (2) when the employee learns of the prohibited agreement; - (3) when the employment relationship is terminated; or - 28 (4) when the employer takes any step to enforce the agreement. - The court has jurisdiction to void any agreement and to order appropriate relief. - The bill also requires employers to post a copy of the bill or a summary of its requirements in a prominent place in the work area.
+- An employee subject to a restrictive covenant may bring a civil action in a court of competent jurisdiction against any employer or person alleged to have violated the bill.
+An employee must bring the action within two years of the later of: - (1) when a prohibited agreement was signed; - (2) when the employee learns of the prohibited agreement; - (3) when the employment relationship is terminated; or - 16 (4) when the employer takes any step to enforce the agreement. - 17 The court has jurisdiction to void any agreement and to order - 18 appropriate relief. - 19 The bill also requires employers to post a copy of the bill or a - summary of its requirements in a prominent place in the work area.